⚾ Kansas Baseball Announces the Addition of 18 Transfers

 2022 Stats: 0-0, 3.18 ERA, 5.2 IP, 7 BB, 5 SO, 1 SV in four appearances (one start)

 Tylicki transfers to Kansas after spending two seasons at Cowley Community College.
 He made 18 appearances and tossed 24.1 innings over his two seasons at Cowley.
-The Tigers won the Jayhawk East championship twice and were the national champion runner ups in 2021.
+The Tigers won the Jayhawk East championship twice and were the national champion runner ups in 2022.
 Tylicki attended St. James Academy in Lenexa, Kansas and played football, basketball and baseball.
-During his senior year in 2019, the baseball program won third at state.
+During his junior year in 2019, the baseball program finished third at state.

 INF • R-So. • 5-11 • 190 • R/R